Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Practical implementation

 \subsubsection{Adaptive step size for gradient noise}

-As a practical drawback of NAG, the AGD+ paper has shown its sensitiveness to the gradient noise, and that this can be mitigated by a heuristic that reduces the step size in AGD+ in response to the gradient noise~\cite{cohen2018acceleration}.
-It is easy to imagine that the gradient in MPC is noisy, as it tends to vary with the distribution and number of sampled action sequences and the cost function calculated for each of them.
-Therefore, we attempt to adaptively adjust the step size with a relatively simple and inexpensive heuristic.

-At first, the strength of gradient noise is estimated from the sample statistics.
-If the scale of samples is small enough, the noise should also be small.
-In addition, if the distribution of samples is regarded to be non-Gaussian (or non-uniform), the effect of noise would be strongly revealed.
-The ratio of the sample standard deviation in each iteration, $\sigma_i^{\mathrm{std}}$, and the roughly maximum of the scale, $\sigma^{\mathrm{max}}$, can simply evaluate the former in a generalized manner.
+To adjust the step size for making the acceleration robust to gradient noise~\cite{cohen2018acceleration}, the strength of gradient noise is first estimated from the sample statistics.
+The scale of samples should be proportional to noise.
+If the distribution of samples is regarded to be non-Gaussian (or non-uniform), the effect of noise would be strongly evident.

+Mathematically, the ratio of the sample standard deviation in each iteration, $\sigma_i^{\mathrm{std}}$, and the approximate maximum of the scale, $\sigma^{\mathrm{max}}$, can simply evaluate the former in a generalized manner.
 For the latter, however, it is difficult to normalize the sample skewness and kurtosis based on a normal distribution.
-Instead, the mean absolute deviation for each iteration, $\sigma_i^{\mathrm{mad}}$, is introduced to represent such higher sample statistics implicitly.
-Specifically, the inequality $\sigma_i^{\mathrm{std}} \geq \sigma_i^{\mathrm{mad}}$ is utilized.
-The equality is valid only when the distribution of samples is uniform, and if the distribution is normal, $\sigma_i^{\mathrm{mad}} / \sigma_i^{\mathrm{std}} = 0.8$ can be obtained analytically.
+Instead, the mean absolute deviation for each iteration is introduced, $\sigma_i^{\mathrm{mad}}$, to represent such higher sample statistics according to the inequality $\sigma_i^{\mathrm{std}} \geq \sigma_i^{\mathrm{mad}}$.
+The equality is valid when the distribution of samples is uniform, and if the distribution is normal, $\sigma_i^{\mathrm{mad}} / \sigma_i^{\mathrm{std}} = 0.8$ can be obtained analytically.
 The larger the skewness (more precisely, its absolute value) and/or the larger the kurtosis (i.e. the heavier the tail), the larger the difference between $\sigma_i^{\mathrm{std}}$ and $\sigma_i^{\mathrm{mad}}$ will be (see Fig.~\ref{fig:diff_std_mad}).

 In summary, the strength of noise is represented as follows: